jmorgadov/logix/README.md

 ### `logix_lang`

-DSL that allows the creation of components easily.
+DSL that allows the creation of circuits.

 See example
 [here](https://github.com/jmorgadov/logix/blob/main/crates/logix_lang/examples/main.lgx).

-### `logix_gui`
+---

-GUI application for designing and simulating digital circuits.
+> :construction: This project is in its early stages and constantly evolving.
+All names, structures, etc. may change in the future.